Diseases & Conditions

 Males are twice as likely as females to develop chondroblastomas.
 Eighty percent of patients are under 25 years of age.
 The tumors are very rare, accounting for only about 1% of all bone tumors.

 Chondroblastoma is one of the few benign bone tumors with the potential to spread, or metastasize, to the lungs.
 Even though a more aggressive chondroblastoma may metastasize, it is still considered a benign tumor.

 The cause of chondroblastomas is not known.
 The tumors are thought to arise from the growth plates at the ends of the bones, near joints.
 However, chondroblastomas do not produce the same type of normal cartilage that makes up the growth plates or surrounds and protects the joints.

 There has been no proven connection between the development of the tumors and exposure to chemicals or radiation or any particular activities.

-Pain is the most common symptom of a chondroblastoma.
+Pain is the most common symptom of a chondroblastoma and often is present for a long time.
 Because the tumors are typically found near joints, it is joint pain that will often prompt a visit to the doctor.
-Over-the-counter pain medications such as acetaminophen and ibuprofen may help relieve this pain at first—but will become ineffective as the tumor grows in size.
+Over-the-counter pain medications such as acetaminophen and ibuprofen may help relieve this pain at first — but will become ineffective as the tumor grows in size.

 Other signs and symptoms of a chondroblastoma may include: